erensezener/kuka-rsi3-communicator/README.md

 #What is KUKA RSI-3 Communicator

-KUKA RSI-3 Communicator (KR3C) enables controlling KUKA robot manipulators in real-time.
+KUKA RSI-3 Communicator (KR3C) enables controlling KUKA robot manipulators in real-time from an external PC via UDP protocol.
 KR3C is developed for the Robot Sensor Interface (RSI) 3 add-on.
 RSI is the official KUKA add-on technology package that is used for data exchange between an external PC and the robot controller.
-Please note that the content of RSI changed dramaticaly since RSI 2.
+The content of RSI changed dramatically since RSI 2.
 Therefore, toolboxes written for RSI 2 require significant changes to make it compatible with RSI 3.
 As of May 2014, KR3C is the only open-source toolbox that enables real-time control via RSI 3.

 #Components
 Basically, KR3C does two things.
 First, it communicates with the robot controller in a loop by sending XML strings through UDP.
 If the controller does not receive any strings, it gives a timeout error.
 Second, it accepts position update commands through another socket; then sends the update commands to the robot controller in the correct XML format.